-- 1. If blended threats of CBRN-D terrorism coupled with conventional attacks from fundamentalist groups materialize in the West it would be difficult to predict the impact of such an attack on health care, financial services, local government, transport, distribution etc just as it was difficult to envisage the economic consequences of 9/11 precisely such as the bankruptcy of large airlines in the US: United Airlines and US Airways as well as in Europe: Swiss Air and Sabena. - 2.
-The vacuum left behind post the removal of Saddam Hussein's power base in Iraq could trigger political power fluctuations around Gulf countries such as Saudi Arabia, Kuwait and Bahrain as well as Iran and Central Asia.
+- 1. If blended threats of CBRN-DS terrorism coupled with conventional attacks from fundamentalist groups materialize in the West it would be difficult to predict the impact of such attacks on health care, financial services, local government, transport and distribution.
+Just as it was difficult to envisage the economic consequences of 9/11 such as the bankruptcy of large airlines in the US: United Airlines and US Airways as well as in Europe: Swiss Air and Sabena. - The vacuum left behind post the removal of Saddam Hussein's power base in Iraq could trigger political power fluctuations around Gulf countries such as Saudi Arabia, Kuwait and Bahrain as well as Iran and Central Asia.
 This would affect energy prices, business and consumer confidence. - 3.
 There may be a period of instability where Saudi Arabia and Pakistan may have internal conflict.
 Any adverse situation within Saudi would influence events throughout the Islamic world.
 A power struggle within Pakistan would create an Indian sub-continent crisis followed by a global one if her nuclear weapons were to fall into fundamentalist hands. - 4.
-In order to win the next election, it would be mandatory for any participating government to be seen to have won or to have dealt with the Iraq situation successfully.
+Post war Iraq is a huge challenge for the leadership of Western democracies.
+Images of millions of dislocated Iraqis or their lack of appropriate protection post the bombings from death or disease would not help the perspective of a just war. - 5.
+It would be mandatory for any participating leader to have dealt with the Iraq situation successfully without causing severe economic disruption from terrorism or loss of business confidence at home.